SVendittelli/MMM-fitbit/README.md

 MMM-Fitbit2
 ===
 ### _Current Development Status: Work In Progress_
+(_Work to be done is identified and tracked [here](https://github.com/m-roberts/MMM-Fitbit2/projects)_)

+### Description
 [MagicMirror](https://github.com/MichMich/MagicMirror) Module for displaying Fitbit data, retrieved from Fitbit API ([https://api.fitbit.com](https://dev.fitbit.com/build/reference/web-api/)).

 ![](screenshot.png)

 **Note: this module requires that you set up your own "Fitbit app" using a free Fitbit account, in order to generate OAuth 2.0 credentials for accessing your data from Fitbit.**

+### About This Module

-This extends SVendittelli's original [MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) module and intends to build on top of the following changes that were incorporated from the efforts of others who forked the original repository:
+This extends SVendittelli's original [MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) module and builds on top of the following changes that were incorporated from the efforts of others who forked the original repository:

 * adding weight data ([engeld's fork](https://github.com/engeld/MMM-fitbit))
 * automatic re-authorisation when tokens have expired ([shbatm's fork](https://github.com/shbatm/MMM-fitbit))